marmightygood/Blog-Pages/table_storage_output_binding.md

 ### Write to Azure Table Storage using Azure Functions' Output Bindings and Powershell

 ## Create a new Azure Function App for Powershell

-Add a new Function App, specifying the "Powershell (Preview)" Runtime Stack.
+Add a new Function App, specifying the "Powershell (Preview)" Runtime Stack:
 ![New Function App](images/newfunctionapp.png)

 ## Create a function